eputnam77/MarkReview/docs/troubleshooting.md

 ## Styles not applied

-The Docusaurus plugin automatically injects the CSS and JS.
+The MkDocs plugin automatically injects the CSS and JS.
 If styles are missing, ensure your theme doesn't override them.
 Custom themes may need to import the CSS manually.

 ## Edits not persisted